 The train is scheduled to arrive in Delhi on the Wednesday following your departure date at 06:00 a.m.
 Passengers will be offered breakfast on board.
 You must disembark the train no later than 07:30 a.m.
 In case the train is delayed due to fog (from December-February), the earliest flight we recommend for leaving Delhi would be in the late afternoon.
 If you have an entire day before departing Delhi (i.e. for international flights leaving on Wednesday night / Thursday morning), we recommend checking in at a hotel in the city center and spending time at leisure or sightseeing in Delhi and its environs.

-There are 52 rooms on the train and they are allocated to single, double and triple occupancies.
+There are 39 State Rooms on the train and 2 Super Deluxe Suites.
+They are allocated to single and double occupancies.
 The number of passengers really depends on the occupancies sold in that departure.
-There are usually 104 passengers on any fully-booked tour.
+There are usually 82 passengers on any fully-booked tour.